Request A Free Consultation

 This is a more general form of harassment that can be conducted by anyone at the workplace.
 This charge can be applied to any unwanted sexually motivated action.

 Not every sexual advance or inappropriate sexual behavior in the workplace amounts to sexual harassment.
-For such behavior to be actionable, it must be severe and pervasive enough to alter the conditions of the victim’s employment and create a hostile, intimidating, offensive, oppressive, or abusive workplace.
+For such behavior to be actionable, it must be severe and pervasive enough to alter the conditions of the victim’s employment and create an intimidating, offensive, oppressive, abusive, or hostile workplace.
 This means that a single incident may not be enough ground to make a legal claim for sexual harassment.
 However, if a single incident is sufficiently severe or pervasive, it could constitute sexual harassment.
 Whether the incident is actionable or not would depend on the specific facts of the case and whether it fulfills the legal requirements for a finding of sexual harassment.

 The following elements are considered to determine whether sexual conduct complained of qualifies as severe and pervasive: